cassette88/sanity_kev_tracker/README.md

 The Sanity CMS schema is defined in schemas/cve.ts.
 This schema is used to structure the CVE data in the Sanity CMS datalake.

-The addToSanity.js file contains the logic for adding data to the Sanity CMS datalake.
+The addToSanity.js file contains the logic for adding data to the Sanity CMS Content Lake.
 - Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request.